kimsk/chia-piggybank/POST-4.md

 > [Money ain’t got no owners, just spenders](https://www.youtube.com/watch?v=PT2I1T87nwQ&t=133s) - Omar Little | The Wire

-There is no concept of coin ownership as the wallet address is actually a [bech32m decoded puzzle hash](https://www.chiaexplorer.com/tools/address-puzzlehash-converter).
+In Chia, there is no concept of coin ownership as the wallet address is actually a [bech32m decoded puzzle hash](https://www.chiaexplorer.com/tools/address-puzzlehash-converter).
 So our puzzle has to be able to prevent the coin to be spent unintentionally.
-We have been coding our smart coins in chialisp and the driver code in python to make it easier to deploy and spend those coins.
+We have been coding our smart coins in chialisp and the driver code in python to make it easier to deploy/spend those coins.
 However, there is nothing to prevent other people to [spend](https://chialisp.com/docs/coins_spends_and_wallets#spends) our coins.

 ## Steal Contribution Coins